Inside: Playroom ideas, storage, and design ideas for kids. Affiliate links are listed in this post. Read more in my disclosure policy.

 They certainly do not!

-My intent is to help you organize ideas, share uses for storage and inspire design wherever that may be.
+I intend to help you organize ideas, share uses for storage and inspires design wherever that may be.
 Take this post and make it work for you and your space.
+We made the living room into the playroom.

 RELATED: You’ll want to check out the details from our Art Cart.